asilx/CarND-Path-Planning-Project/README.md

     This state changes to "Prepare to take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists only a medium distance car (with slow speed at the front) at right lane (distance < 22)

-    This state changes to "Take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists no nearby car at the right lane or medium distance car (with slow speed at the front) at right lane (distance < 22)
+    This state changes to "Take the left lane" if there is a car that is infront and nearby (distance < 30) and there exists no nearby car at the left lane or medium distance car (with slow speed at the front) at right lane (distance < 22)

-    This state changes to "Prepare to take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists only a medium distance car (with slow speed at the front) at right lane (distance < 22)
+    This state changes to "Prepare to take the left lane" if there is a car that is infront and nearby (distance < 30) and there exists only a medium distance car (with slow speed at the front) at left lane (distance < 22)

 (2) "Keep the lane with reducing speed"":